Mixed Breeds

 11. Tibetan Spaltese (Tibetan Spaniel x Maltese)

-They are not high-energy and prefer lounging around with their humans over intense activity.
+They are low-energy and prefer lounging around with their humans over intense activity.
 That makes them a great match for quiet households, especially those looking for a calm lap dog.

 This breed does require regular grooming to keep their coat from matting.
 But for those willing to put in the brushing time, the Tibetan Spaltese delivers low-key companionship in a very fluffy package.